alexandrehuat/alexandrehuat.github.io/README.md

 * `Jan.
 2018.` **Speech Emotion Recognition: A bibliographical survey** [[French only]](SER_Survey_fr.pdf).
 [Cite this (BibTeX)](SER_Survey_cite_this.bib).

 * `Nov.
 2017–` **[gflsegpy: A Python 3 implementation of the group fused Lasso for multiple change-point detection](https://github.com/alexandrehuat/gflsegpy)**.
-This project implements the group fused Lasso (GFL) as defined by [Bleakley and Vert, 2011](https://arxiv.org/abs/1106.4199), a method aiming to detect breakpoints in multidimensional signals.
-The fully documented gflsegpy package provides an implementation of two GFL algorithms plus a demo script and a data visualization module.
+This project implements the group fused Lasso (GFL), as defined by [Bleakley and Vert, 2011](https://arxiv.org/abs/1106.4199), a method for detecting breakpoints in multidimensional signals.
+The gflsegpy package provides an implementation of two GFL algorithms plus a demo script and a data visualization module.

 * `Jan.–June 2016.` For students or teachers: **Scientific and Technological Support in Primary School: An introduction to robotic programming for children** [[Report, French only]](https://www.dropbox.com/s/s3966fsgtphrx1s/ASTEP2016_AlexandreHuat_Rapport.pdf?dl=0).